Vurtuga/Module-Federation-Fundamentals/README.md

 #### 2 - Rename index.js file to bootstrap.js and create new index.js file and import bootstrap.js in it.
-we made this to insure that all imported code going to load asynchronous.
+we made this to insure that all imported code going to load asynchronous.<br>

 **index.js** :<br>
 `import ('./bootstrap.js')`<br>